bowmnath/cis-457-w23/activities/week-13-ethernet.md

    Why does this wireless network not require a base station?

-2. Consider a fairly standard wireless setup where several hosts are connected to a base station that is then connceted to a router via Ethernet.
+2. Consider a fairly standard wireless setup where several hosts are connected to a base station that is then connected to a router via Ethernet.
    A friend from your networking class makes the observation that connecting in this way is similar to using non-switched Ethernet to connect to the router.